YuanLu-213/Fall-2022-Shopify-Developer-Intern-Challenge-Question/README.md

 flask run -h 0.0.0.0

 When the browser opens up in the Replit window, the layout is changed due to the limited size of the window.
-Please open it in a new tab or enlarge the window by dragging the sides of the window to see the correct layout.
+The page layout is not implemented as reponsive.
+So please open it in a new tab or enlarge the window by dragging the sides of the window to see the correct layout.